Stereophile Magazine "Recommended Component"

 Forget the Fancy Box and Save a Lot

 Excellent-value AudioQuest Type 4 gets the "Recommended Component" nod from Stereophile.
 Other reviewers are crazy about it, too.
-"If you've gotten the impression that I liked AudioQuest's Type 4 speaker cable, you're quite correct," writes Greg Smith in the June 1998 issue of SoundStage.
+"If you've gotten the impression that I liked AudioQuest's Type 4 speaker cable, you're quite correct," writes Greg Smith in SoundStage.
 "I haven't heard anything less expensive than this that is as well balanced and appropriate for such a wide range of systems."

 "This is an excellent cable," marvels Britain's Home Entertainment magazine in issue 64.
 "Type 4 has a fuller and more vibrant palate of tonal colours and textures than most.
 The treble is detailed, and instruments and voices are well separated, yet the treble is also well controlled, lacking the forward quality and assertiveness of some."

-Type 4 might look like a normal round cable, but inside is a fully optimized combination of extraordinary materials and extremely refined design.
 All four of Type 4's conductors are solid.
 Electrical and magnetic interaction between strands in a conventional cable is the single greatest source of distortion, often causing a somewhat harsh, dirty and confused sound.
-Solid conductors are the most important ingredients of Type 4's very clear sound.
+Solid conductors are the most important ingredients enabling Type 4's very clear sound.
 Whether a conductor is solid or stranded, skin-effect is a prime distortion mechanism in speaker cables.
 Type 4 very simply keeps this effect out of the audio range by using conductor sizes that are below the threshold for audible distortion.

 Stereophile's "Recommended Components" for 1997 calls AQ Type 4 "the best cheap speaker cable on the market" and recommends "try this stuff before laying down long green for more expensive cables."